Right Arrow

 What are the latest trends in manufacturing technology?

-How do I implement automation in my manufacturing processes?
+How to implement automation in manufacturing processes?

 Manufacturing efficiency measurement requires a balanced scorecard approach combining operational, quality, and financial metrics.
 Overall Equipment Effectiveness (OEE) remains the gold standard, combining availability, performance, and quality into a single score—with world-class manufacturers achieving 85% or higher (Source: Codence).
 Track changeover times as a percentage of planned production, aiming for optimized transitions.
 Monitor First Pass Yield to measure process capability, targeting superior performance.
 For safety, track the Total Recordable Incident Rate (TRIR) with goals for annual reduction.
 Financial metrics should include cost per unit, maintenance costs as a percentage of asset value, and revenue per employee.
-Dashboards that integrate these metrics from multiple sources deliver the complete visibility needed for data-driven decision making.
+Dashboards that integrate these metrics from multiple sources deliver the broad visibility needed for data-driven decision making.

 About the author

-Rish Gupta is CEO and Co-founder of Spot AI, leading the charge in business strategy and the future of video analytics.
+Rish Gupta is CEO and Co-founder of Spot AI, leading the charge in business strategy and the future of video intelligence.
 With extensive experience in AI-powered security and digital transformation, Rish helps organizations unlock the full potential of their video data.

 Tour the dashboard now